syedtoheedgillani/SendNotification/README.md

 **Usage:**

+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 Integrating the SendNotification plugin into your Moodle instance is a straightforward process.